HadoukenIO/fdc3-service/CONTRIBUTING.md

 # Introduction

 Thank you for your interest in contributing to [HadoukenIO FDC3 Service](https://github.com/HadoukenIO/).
-Default behaviors of a project like Notifications Service greatly benefit from the opinions and contributions of the community.
+Default behaviors of a project like FDC3 Service greatly benefit from the opinions and contributions of the community.

 Following these guidelines will expedite any changes you propose by providing clarity around both the goals of the service and the development process.